EricDavidWells/Drone/README.md

 Jan 29th, 2017:

-Markup:	* Changed everything to functions
+Markup :	* Changed everything to functions
 	* Confirmed that wire interferes with servo
 	* Servo with wire is better than servo2 with wire
 	* Confirmed that wire interferes with servo2….